ElcoLuijendijk/beo/readme.md

 	- master.
 This branch contains the most stable and well tested version of beo.
 	- develop.
 This branch contains new and experimental, but potentially buggy features.

-* Install Escript
+* Install esys-escript

-    - Get the code here: https://launchpad.net/escript-finley
+    - Get the code here: [https://github.com/esys-escript/esys-escript.github.io](https://github.com/esys-escript/esys-escript.github.io)
     - An installation guide can be found here: http://esys.geocomp.uq.edu.au/docs
     - Note that the newer versions of escript support installation using Flatpak or Docker.
-These install sandboxed versions of escript that currently do not include the Python modules Scipy or Pandas.
+These install sandboxed versions of esys-escript that currently do not include the Python modules Scipy or Pandas.
 However, Beo uses these modules for interpolating variables and model-data comparison.
-Therefore the recommended way to install escript is to use the binary version in Debian/Ubuntu (``sudo apt-get install python-escript``) or to compile the source code.
+Therefore the recommended way to install esys-escript is to use the binary version in Debian/Ubuntu (``sudo apt-get install python-escript``), install it using anaconda, or to compile the source code.

 * Unzip the beo source code
-* Navigate to the directory where you have installed escript and go to the subdirectory bin.
-If you used apt-get to install escript you can normally find escript in ``/usr/bin/``.
+* Navigate to the directory where you have installed esys-escript and go to the subdirectory bin.
+If you used apt-get to install esys-escript you can normally find esys-escript in ``/usr/bin/``.
 Then run Beo by executing the following command from the command line:

 ````bash
 ./run-escript beo_dir/beo.py